8 Tips for Visiting Baja, Mexico

 Once you arrive at the border crossing for your Baja California road trip, park your vehicle and enter the immigration office.
 Either show the documents you printed (including proof of purchase) or ask to apply and pay for an FMM.

-Related: How to Get a Mexico Tourist Permit (FMM)
+For more details, head over to our full post on this topic: How to Get a Mexico Tourist Permit (FMM)

 Airline travel makes this one thoughtless.
 The FMM permit is usually included in the airfare purchase.
 It is best to have a document showing the details of your purchase; most airlines will list the purchase of FMM on the receipt.
 The agents in international airports will automatically finish your FMM and stamp your passport.